-Please welcome Chelsey from Buggy and Buddy who joins our ABCs and 123s letter and math series today with a super counting game you can play indoors or out.
+Please welcome Chelsey from Buggy and Buddy who joins us today with a super counting game you can play indoors or out.

 Clothespin drop counting game